 Rigs to Reefs – Offshore Success

-Gulf of Mexico federal offshore oil production accounts for 23 percent of total U.S. crude oil production and federal offshore natural gas production in the Gulf accounts for 7 percent of total U.S. dry production.
+Gulf of Mexico federal offshore oil production accounts for 23 percent of total U.S. oil production, notes the U.S. Energy Information Administration.
+Federal offshore natural gas production in the Gulf accounts for seven percent

 More than 4,500 petroleum platforms operate daily in offshore waters.
 Thanks to a program begun two decades ago, offshore production benefits both the economy and the environment.